enblacar/SCpubr-book/docs/03-DimPlots.md

 <p class="caption">(\#fig:unnamed-chunk-17)SCpubr DimPlot using split.by and idents.keep.</p>
 </div>

 Actually, the user might want to change the color of the highlighted cells in this split DimPlot.
-This is achieved by using `colors.use` parameter and providing either a vector of **valid color representations** of equal length to unique values in `split.by` or just a single color to color all panels the same.
+This is achieved by using `colors.use` parameter and providing either a vector of **valid color representations** of equal length to unique values in `split.by` or just a single color to use in all panels.